 How Have Estimates Been Moving Since Then?

-Currently, Cullen/Frost has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+Currently, Cullen/Frost has a poor Growth Score of F, however its Momentum Score is doing a lot better with a B. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Cullen/Frost has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, Cullen/Frost has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report